Advising

 Electives

-If you want to substitute a class for an elective not offered by the University of Rochester, you can see any faculty advisor with a copy of the full syllabus and have them sign off on the course approval form.
+If you want to substitute a course for an elective not offered by the University of Rochester, you can see any faculty advisor with a copy of the full syllabus and ask them to review and, if approved, sign off on the course approval form.

 Course Substitution

-If you want to use a transfer class to substitute for a class that is currently being offered at the University of Rochester, you will need a copy of the full syllabus.
-Take it to the professor who teaches the equivalent class at Rochester and have them review and sign off on the course approval form.
+If you want to use a transfer course to substitute for a course that is currently being offered at the University of Rochester, you will need a copy of the full syllabus.
+Take it to the professor who teaches the equivalent class at University of Rochester and ask them to review and, if approved, sign off on the course approval form.

 After receiving approval from the course instructor, take the course approval form to a psychology advisor for approval.
 It is important to obtain written approval from the person who teaches the equivalent course at the University of Rochester attesting to its equivalency before meeting with an advisor in psychology.